sajanv88/AbpVue/README.md

 - [] Settings Management
 - [] Feature Management
 - [] Toast notification for all the interactions
-- [] Configure playwright and adding tests
+- [] Configure the playwright and add tests

 ## Roadmap